PiyushDeshmukh/tnslip/tnslip.md

 # thenotsolongintroductiontopython

+So, is it the case that you have got some time free on your schedule?
+And you have heard a lot of about python.
+How python is changing the world?
+Why programmers fall in love with it?
+What makes it so special?

-Hello folks, This article is a short introduction to python, or rather should say not so long one.
-This article is a casual read, and has been written for those people who have prior knowledge in some other programming language.
-This read, was designed by keeping in mind about giving a gentle introduction of python to programmers, and from nowhere, it is supposed to replace a tutorial.
+Interested in knowing this, or rather feeling it?
+Attracted towards the language?
+Interested in getting acquainted with it?
+Wish to see some of the python scripts in action?
+So you are at the correct place, this article has been written to be read casually.
+Bear in mind, this document was designed by keeping in mind about giving a gentle introduction of python and from nowhere, it is supposed to replace a tutorial.

 Python was designed by [Guido Van Rossum](https://twitter.com/gvanrossum), who currently works at Dropbox, and is also known as BDFL, i.e. Benevolent Dictator For Life in the python community for his continues contributions in the process of Python development.
-Python is a multi-paradigm language, which was basically designed for ..... well idk, I can't see any specific area to point out, but can see almost everywhere.
+Python is a multi-paradigm language, which was basically designed for .........  well idk, I can't see any specific area to point out, but can see almost everywhere.

+Python focuses a lot on readability.
+As it is said, "A code is written once, but read many times.", python focuses on both, the writability and the readability.
+With respect to writability, I mean that the speed of development of a project in python is generally higher than that of any other language.
+Program performance matters, but programmer performances also matters equally.
+Quoting [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth), "Premature optimization is the root of all evil".
+As python is a high level language, i.e. you need not to go into low level implementation of something, this saves you a lot of time.
+Implementing something is quick, and saves a lot of time, the time that you could have lost during maintainance because you were unnecessarily optimizing something that wasn't of enough worth.
+You can start and easily reach a working model.
+On the same side, readability is also one of the main purpose of writing code in python, maintainance is painless, and far more less frustating than other languages.
+Ofc, this has to do a lot with your code writing habits, but it always counts for each language, so makes no difference here.
+Writing bad code in python is possible, but that is not what is preferable, if you stick to conventions, you will be happy, atleast happier than the programmers of other langauges.

 Unless explicitly mentioned, all the code snippets are for python3.
 Lets start with the classic code sample, here is the hello world